 She’s a success story for the 21st century using the oldest therapy known to man but in a whole new way.
 She’s laughing her way to health and taking hundreds with her.

 To find out more please get in touch

-Jo is also a practising Bowen Therapist, qualified and registered with the Bowen Training Academy of Australia (BTAA) and the Bowen Association UK (BAUK).
+Jo is also a qualified Health & Wellbeing Coach and a practising Bowen Therapist, qualified and registered with the Bowen Training Academy of Australia (BTAA) and the Bowen Association UK (BAUK).
 To find out more about The Bowen Technique click here

 She is also qualified in Holistic Massage, Reflexology and Indian Head Massage but now devotes all her bodywork practice to the Bowen Technique.